filwaitman/pysmartcache/doc.md

 ### Cache backend
 Default cache backend is `memcached`.
 For now `memcached` and `redis` are supported.
 You can use redis by:
 - Changing `cache_backend` parameter on `@cache()` call;
+- Setting `PySmartCacheSettings.cache_backend` on your project entry-point;
 - Defining an environment var called `PYSMARTCACHE_BACKEND`.

-Note that decorator call parameter supersedes OS var.
-So if you define both parameters, the one on decorator will be considered.
+Note that decorator call parameter supersedes `PySmartCacheSettings.cache_backend`, which superedes OS var, which obviously supersedes the default value.

 ### Cache Time to live / timeout
 Default cache time to live / timeout is `3600` seconds (a.k.a.
 1 hour).
 You can change it by:
 - Using `timeout` parameter on `@cache()` call;
+- Setting `PySmartCacheSettings.timeout` on your project entry-point;
 - Defining an environment var called `PYSMARTCACHE_TIMEOUT`.

-Note that both approaches must define a positive and integer value.
+Note that you must define a positive and integer value.
-Note also that decorator call parameter supersedes OS var.
-So if you define both parameters, the one on decorator will be considered.
+Note that decorator call parameter supersedes `PySmartCacheSettings.cache_backend`, which superedes OS var, which obviously supersedes the default value.

 ### Cache host
 Default hosts is `['127.0.0.1:11211', ]` for `memcached` and `'127.0.0.1:6379'` for `redis`.
 You can change it by:
 - Using `cache_host` parameter on `@cache()` call;
+- Setting `PySmartCacheSettings.cache_host` on your project entry-point;
 - Defining an environment var called `PYSMARTCACHE_HOST`.

-Note that decorator call parameter supersedes OS var.
-So if you define both parameters, the one on decorator will be considered.
+Note that decorator call parameter supersedes `PySmartCacheSettings.cache_backend`, which superedes OS var, which obviously supersedes the default value.

 ### Cache verbosity
 Default verbose parameter is `False`.
 It's useful to change it when you need to debug cache behavior, and so on.
 You can change it by:
 - Using `verbose` parameter on `@cache()` call;
+- Setting `PySmartCacheSettings.verbose` on your project entry-point;
 - Defining an environment var called `PYSMARTCACHE_VERBOSE`.

 Note that `PYSMARTCACHE_VERBOSE` can only assume values `0` (which is `False`) and `1` (which is `True`).
-Note also that decorator call parameter supersedes OS var.
-So if you define both parameters, the one on decorator will be considered.
+Note that decorator call parameter supersedes `PySmartCacheSettings.cache_backend`, which superedes OS var, which obviously supersedes the default value.

 ## Contributing